ghc-proposals/ghc-proposals/proposals/0000-trailing-leading-commas-subexports.rst

 An exception is made for tuple values.
 The syntax `(a, b,)` in a tuple would conflict with the `TupleSections` language extension.
-The type of a tuple depends on how many elements it contains, and hav

 Proposed Change Specification
 -----------------------------